ENERGY STAR Emerging Technology Award for Industry Stakeholders

 As a first step, EPA seeks nominations from manufacturers and stakeholders for product categories.
 Next, EPA develops performance requirements for those products, and seeks applications from manufacturers.
 Manufacturers can be ENERGY STAR partners, but it is not a requirement.
 EPA is equally interested in working with companies that are entering to market with new products.
 Finally, after announcing the award winners, EPA works with manufacturing partners to help break down market barriers to wider adoption of the technology.

-The U.S. Environmental Protection Agency (EPA) invites your feedback on candidate technologies for the 2022 ENERGY STAR Emerging Technology Award.
-The deadline to submit nominations is July 27, 2021.
+The U.S. Environmental Protection Agency (EPA) invites your feedback on candidate technologies for the 2023 ENERGY STAR Emerging Technology Award.
+The deadline to submit nominations was August 18, 2022.